 During the trail bonus our Vampire begins at the start of a game board with a trail of spaces each with an award, feature, or RIP Tombstones.
 A random number from 1 to 6 is displayed indicating the number of spaces the Vampire moves rightward, landing on the spaces on the trail again and again like in a board game.
 After each random move from 1 to 6, the player is given the item on the space landed.
 This process continues until the player lands on a RIP Tombstone with 0 hearts remaining.
 Alternatively, if the player makes it to the end of the trail, there is a prizepot award of 2000x which will be awarded while simultaneously ending the bonus.
 The Vampire begins with the number of hearts collected before entering the trail bonus.
 Furthermore, the award amounts of the gargoyle spaces and the zombie dog spaces depend on the amount of the items collected in the base game.
 The following items on the game space includes:

-[Coins] – Awards credit amounts displayed on the space.
+Coins – Awards credit amounts displayed on the space.
 Credit amount range from 1x – 200x

-[Back x Spaces] – the player will be moved back a random amount of spaces randomly chosen from 1 to 6
+Back x Spaces – the player will be moved back a random amount of spaces randomly chosen from 1 to 6

-[Super Potion] – The next move after landing on this item collects all awards the Vampire flies through.
+Super Potion – The next move after landing on this item collects all awards the Vampire flies through.
 For example, if the vampire lands on the Super Potion and 5 is displayed in the trail bonus, then all 5 awards are collected, not just the one 5 spaces away and any multiplier added from collections is multiplied by the sum of these 5 spaces.

-[Zombie Dog] - Awards all [Coins] that are within 1, 2, or 3 positions from this item.
+Zombie Dog - Awards all [Coins] that are within 1, 2, or 3 positions from this item.
 The random range amount from 1 to 3 when landing on the item is determined randomly from a weighted table.
 The sum of all these awards are then multiplied by the number of full collections of [Dog Bone] when triggering the trail bonus.
 Collecting 4 dog bone symbols in the base game awards 1 full collection of a dog bone for the trail bonus, up to a maximum of 4 dog bone collections.

-[Gargoyle] – Landing on the Gargoyle awards 10x plus an additional 5x for each candle under the tree up to a maximum of a 60x award.
+Gargoyle – Landing on the Gargoyle awards 10x plus an additional 5x for each candle under the Gargoyle up to a maximum of a 60x award.

-[RIP Tombstone] – Landing on an RIP Tombstone will end the bonus unless the Vampire has accumulated a heart in which case an accumulated heart is lost and the trail bonus continues.
+RIP Tombstone – Landing on an RIP Tombstone will end the bonus unless the Vampire has accumulated a heart in which case an accumulated heart is lost and the trail bonus continues.

-[Trail Prizepot] – Trail Completion prize of 2000x bet if you make it to the end of the trail.
+Trail Prizepot – Trail Completion prize of 2000x bet if you make it to the end of the trail.

 The trail bonus is paid according to the bet amount prior to entering the trail bonus.